 Before actually starting to work, provide online training to your employees to help them adjust to the new organization processes.

-Make sure you make your employees well aware of all the protocols and measures before they come back to work to make the transition comfortable.
+Make sure you make your employees well aware of all the protocols and measures before returning to work to make the transition comfortable.

-Doing all this is going to help you communicate to your employees that you are keeping their safety at the forefront and they will be in a much better state of mind while returning to work.
+Doing all this will help you communicate to your employees that you keep their safety at the forefront.
+And will be in a much better state of mind while returning to work.

 4. Choose The Right Communication Tools

-One of the most important things that you can do to make your return to work communications smooth and secure is to bring technology to good use.
-There are a number of smart and powerful online communication tools available in the market that you can use.
+One of the most important things you can do to make your return to work communications smooth and secure is to bring technology to good use.
+There are several smart and powerful online communication tools available in the market that you can use.

-For instance, if you are running a small business and need to simplify the way your team manages its tasks, you can pick from the list of online to-do list apps and collaboration tools that are available in the market to help streamline the way your team can plan and manage tasks virtually without having to rely on physical meetings.
+For instance, if you are running a small business and need to simplify your team’s tasks.
+You can pick from the list of online to-do list apps and collaboration tools available in the market.
+This will help streamline how your team can plan and manage tasks virtually without relying on physical meetings.

-Remember, online communication and collaboration tools are the future since they enable employees to have a safe working environment while providing effective communication effortlessly.
-You need to find the right ones for your team, and bring them to good use.
+Remember, online communication and collaboration tools are the future since they enable employees to have a safe working environment while effortlessly communicating.
+You need to find the right ones for your team and bring them to good use.

 5. Keep Your Focus on Employee Engagement

 You need to understand that it is tough to cope up with the changes.
-It can get very burdensome for your employees to deal with changes caused to their regular work routines, which can further lead to stress and low productivity.
+It can get very burdensome for your employees to deal with changes caused to their regular work routines, further leading to stress and low productivity.

 The only way to make sure that the stress does not get the better of your employees is to keep all your team members engaged and motivated as much as possible.

-But how to do that since you cannot interact with the workforce as freely as you used to in the past?
-Well, constant chat communication, video conferencing or virtual meetings can work wonders to keep your employees engaged and motivated.
+But how do you keep them engaged, especially when you cannot interact with the workforce as freely as you used to in the past?
+Well, constant chat communication, video conferencing, or virtual meetings can work wonders to keep your employees engaged and motivated.
 As already mentioned, there is technology available for you to benefit from - so make the best use of it!

-The pandemic has totally changed the way people work.
-Being a leader, it is important for you to keep in touch with your team and convey them all the essential details about how your enterprise is going to operate in such a difficult point of time and after it.
+The pandemic has changed the way people work.
+Being a leader, you need to keep in touch with your team.
+And convey to them the essential details about how your enterprise will operate during such a difficult point of time and after it.

-If you are considering returning back to the office, well-structured communication plan is a must, and the above tips are going to help you achieve just that.
+Suppose you are considering returning to the office.
+In that case, a well-structured communication plan is a must, and the above tips will help you achieve just that.

-Implement them and I’m certain that you are going to have a great time bringing your team back to regular office workspace (whenever that will happen).
+Implement them, and I'm sure that you will have a great time bringing your team back to the regular office workspace (whenever that will happen).